ptr727/PlexCleaner/README.md

 # Getting Started

 ## Installation
-Install .NET Core for your platform.
+Install .NET Core 2.2 or later for your platform.

 ## Update Tools
 Make sure the Tools folder exists, the default Tools folder is in the root of the binary folder.